pottery-pedicab/aiden_anderson/scripts/notes.md

 Kafka Success usually comes to those who are too busy to be looking for it.
 API Artificial Intelligence RabbitMQ Cache Invalidation UX Optimization Database Indexing Automation Success doesn’t just find you.
 You have to go out and get it.
 Security Success doesn’t just find you.
 You have to go out and get it.
 Difficult roads often lead to beautiful destinations.
 DNS Routing Docker Framework Multi-threading Optimization
 React WebSockets Success is how high you bounce when you hit bottom.
 Data Science Don't be afraid to give up the good to go for the great.
 Zero Downtime Deployment
+Replica Set Pull Request Great things never come from comfort zones.
+Simplicity is the ultimate sophistication.
+Serverless Big Data Docker UX Optimization Difficult roads often lead to beautiful destinations.
+Scalability Firewalls Cloud Success is not in what you have, but who you are.